 Vulnerable narcissists tend to be more introverted, insecure, and extremely sensitive to criticism.
-This form of narcissism can be difficult to identify, as vulnerable narcissists hide their true nature behind façades of self-doubt and self-consciousness.
-However, like all narcissists, they may blame others for their mistakes, lash out at perceived disapproval, and exploit relationships for personal gain.
+Vulnerable narcissism can be difficult to identify, as they tend to hide their true nature behind façades of self-doubt and self-consciousness.
+Vulnerable narcissists may appear anxious or self-doubting, but they still manipulate and exploit relationships to serve their own needs, often blaming others for their shortcomings.

 You Can Escape from a Narcissist